John Charles Daly: Television

-Daly continued on What's My Line? until 1967.
-In the 1962–63 season, the program was in competition with Howard K. Smith's News and Comment program on ABC News.
-A former CBS correspondent, Smith switched networks early in 1961, by which time Daly had already resigned from ABC.
-Smith later took over Daly's former role as anchor of ABC Evening News.
 In May 1967, during the final year of What's My Line?, it was announced that Daly would become the director of the Voice of America after the show ended.
 He assumed the position on September 20, 1967, but lasted only until June 6, 1968, when he resigned over a claim that Leonard H. Marks, his superior at the U.S. Information Agency, had been making personnel changes behind Daly's back.